AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Spirit Economy Rework 】 ####
 Spirit generation and consumption has been reworked in an effort to make Spirit management a more impactful component of Long Sword gameplay.
 The new Spirit changes will offer hunters a deeper system that better ties together the LS moveset.
 A summary of the biggest changes are listed here, but full details can be found in the General Changes section, along with explanations of the changes.
-- Foresight Slash no longer generates 100% spirit on success, but it also no longer deletes your 100% spirit on use.
+- Foresight Slash no longer generates 100% spirit on success, but it also no longer deletes 100% spirit on use.
 - Spirit regeneration buffs from Iai Slash and Spirit Helmbreaker have been drastically reduced.
 - Spirit Roundslash no longer deletes remaining Spirit on use, however its cost has been increased.
 - Spirit consuming moves have been adjusted where necessary to justify their Spirit costs.